mdflaher/InetSoftWork/Should I use a Table or a Crosstab.md

-WHAT A TABLE DOES VS WHAT A CROSSTAB DOES

 Should I use a table or a crosstab?
 This depends on whether you want to display row level data or display grouped and summarized data.